Ashcribe/inventory_management_system/README.md

 # inventory_management_system

-In this project i built an inventory management system using python in a google colaboratory (jupyter notebook) environment.
+In this project I built an inventory management system using python in a google colaboratory (jupyter notebook) environment.

 With the inventory management system you can
 - Store products and their quantities
 - Add new products